 Court Moor Community Playgroup has a total team of six who are all qualified in childcare.
 The Senior Setting Leader is trained to level 5, Senior Early Years Practitioner and 3 Early Years Practitioners holding an NVQ level 3 qualification with the remaining Early Years Practitioner holding an NVQ level 2 qualification.
 All staff regularly complete both their first aid training and safeguarding training.
 Our SENDCo is our Behaviour Officer as well and has attended Thomas training for autistic children, behaviour management training, language projects and speech and language courses.
 The SENDCo and SENDCo support attend termly networking meetings to keep up to date with new legislation and news.
 All staff have attended various training courses which include behaviour, speech and language, basic Makaton and strive to continue their professional development.

 - How will my child/young person be included in activities outside this classroom including school trips?

->All trips and outings outside of the Playgroup require parental consent which is obtained via letter.
+All trips and outings outside of the Playgroup require parental consent which is obtained via letter.
 Parents and carers are always welcome to attend if they wish.
 Risk assessments are completed for all trips and we welcome parental input.
 If your child requires additional help they will be allocated one to one support which will generally be their key companion.
-Where required visual timetables will be available and discussed with your child in order to prepare them for a change in their routine.
+Where required visual timetables and social stories will be available and discussed with your child in order to prepare them for a change in their routine.
 It will explain what will take place on the outing in order for them to feel comfortable when outside of the Playgroup.

 - How accessible is the setting/school/college environment?